What is Vyvanse?

-Vyvanse is a prescription drug that is typically prescribed to treat symptoms of attention deficit hyperactivity disorder (ADHD).
+Vyvanse is a prescription drug that is typically prescribed for treating attention deficit hyperactivity disorder (ADHD) symptoms.
 It is a central nervous system stimulant and controlled substance.
 Vyvanse is approved for use by the FDA for individuals aged six and up.
-Some doctors and patients prefer this drug to Adderall, also used to treat ADHD, because its effects last longer.
+Some doctors and patients prefer this drug to Adderall, which is also a treatment for ADHD, because its effects last longer.
 However, like Adderall, Vyvanse can be habit-forming and is subject to abuse.
 Chemically, amphetamine-based prescription drugs are similar to crystal meth.
 Although Vyvanse contains an inactive amphetamine compound, it converts to “active” when metabolized by the body.
 Like other controlled substances, patients must take the medication exactly as prescribed; abusing this substance can lead to addiction.

 Introduction to Vyvanse